TariqAHassan/alsek/docs/guided_tour.md

     Consumers backoff following one or more passes over the backend that do not yield any ready messages.
 By default, `LinearBackoff()` is used.

-## CLI & Worker Pools
+## CLI

-Worker pools create a collection of workers for tasks to be executed on.
+Alsek's command line interface (CLI) allows a pool of workers to be brought online to process tasks.
 Each pool relies on a `Consumer` to pull messages written to the backend by the `Broker`.

 When the worker pool reaches capacity, it will pause the stream of data from the consumer.
-This is done to both reduce load on the backend and to allow other worker pools to acquire messages for processing.
+This is done to both reduce load on the backend and to allow other worker pools (perhaps running on different machines) to acquire messages for processing.

 ### Basics